 The discussion in the preceding section does not result in a conclusion that only FDP should be evaluated on a route basis.
 Station basis evaluation of FDP will be also useful for understanding the effects of interference.

-A typical hop distance of long haul systems in Appendix 1 to Annex 1 is assumed to be 50 km, but a shorter hop distance may be appropriate for short haul systems, depending on various factors including the operating frequency and propagation effects.
+A typical hop distance of long haul systems is assumed to be 50 km, but a shorter hop distance may be appropriate for short haul systems, depending on various factors including the operating frequency and propagation effects.
 For example, in the case of an operating frequency in the 1-3 GHz range, random selection between specified limits (e.g. between 10 and 30 km) may be appropriate as typical hop distances.

-FS routes under survey should be selected according to the Monte Carlo simulation approach, as described in Appendix 1 to Annex 1 to this Recommendation with the route starting point randomly selected within a user specified test box identified by latitude and longitude limits.
+FS routes under survey should be selected according to the Monte Carlo simulation approach with the route starting point randomly selected within a user specified test box identified by latitude and longitude limits.

 In performing route analysis for digital systems subject to multipath fading, it may not be necessary that each individual hop meets the I/N criterion.
 The overall route performance, however, must meet the fractional degradation of performance criterion.
 This issue is explained below.